Information for International Students

 The payment of $1,000 will be billed to the student’s Smart Tuition account around the middle of September once confirmation of homestays is made for the academic year.

 Rutgers Preparatory School issues I-20s beginning in early May for students who have applied, been accepted, and enrolled with the required initial 10% deposit.
-Once enrolled you will receive an email with a form to be filled out with the information that is required for the I-20 to be issued.
+Once enrolled, you will receive an email with a form to be filled out with the information that is required for the I-20 to be issued.
+Please fill this out and return it as soon as possible.
 In addition, you will need to send a copy of your passport and financial documentation.
 Please note that visa interviews at the embassy/consulate will be conducted in English.

 A packet will be sent with your I-20 and other critical information.
 Please take the time to read everything in the packet.
 Please note that I-20s can only be mailed to the student or the student’s parent.
 I-20s cannot be mailed to agents or educational consultants.